richminchukio/ghk/README.md

 ## ToDo

-- update blog post with steps to bundle content files
+- write a blog post on bundling content
    - show example bundleconfig.json file
+   - how do you handle updates to content files?
+- Create static views for setup and installation.